lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image:: sensors-config.png

 To have a custom command add the :guilabel:`Custom Command` widget.
 To have this have meaningful output you need to configure the widget by right clicking on the Custom Command widget and selection :guilabel:`Configure "Custom Command"`.
 To have the output not rotate when the panel is vertical uncheck the :guilabel:`Autorotate when the panel is vertical` checkbox.
 To change what output your custom command has left click the button next to :guilabel:`Font`.
+To type the command you want to run type in the box above and to the right of :guilabel:`Command`.

 The :guilabel:`Sensors` tab provides settings for each individual sensor on your processor.
 To enable/disable each sensor press to the :guilabel:`Enabled` checkbox for each sensor.
 The :guilabel:`Label` shows a label for each sensor.
 The :guilabel:`Color` column shows the color for the bar to appear in the panel and you can bring up a dialog to change color by left clicking on the button.
 To switch to a different chip to set the sensors for change the :guilabel:`Detected chips` menu.